Blog

 Hardware Reversing the Sitecom Wireless Router 150N X1

 Last week I’ve bought a Rigol DS1102E digital oscilloscope and was very eager to test it out.
 When going to my bin of old hardware I’ve found a Sitecom Wireless Router 150N X1.
 After opening up the router I immediately spotted the UART debugging interface (top left in the picture).
 In this post we will go through the process of connecting to an unknown serial interface.
-The UART debugging interface wasn’t labeled, so I had to figure out what each port was doing.

 Read more →